Pascal-Schmidt/tblGoat/README.md

 This is my first attempt at writing an R package.
 During my time at the BC Cancer Agency, I researched a lot of summary statistics packages online.
 Many of these packages produced beautiful tables but were not very flexible when it came to handling `NA` values for example.
 For this package, I wrote code which produces summary statistics tables that represents the data best in my opinion.
 The `tblgoat` package can produce overall summary statistics tables and can also produce tables by groups.

+One thing to note for this package is that it transforms `factors` into `character` variables.
+Hence, if there are certain categories in the data set that have no values, they won't be represented in the table as count 0 (0%).
+They will just be left out.
+Something to be aware of.

+Also, this package can return `tibbles` if you specify `kable = FALSE` in the `tbl_goat` function.
+This is made available if you want to further work with a data frame rather than just getting the markdown format with `kable()`.

 If you want to use more flexible and very sophisticated summary statistics packages, I would recommend using the [arsenal](https://cran.r-project.org/web/packages/arsenal/vignettes/tableby.html) package or the [gtsummary](https://cran.r-project.org/web/packages/gtsummary/vignettes/gallery.html) package.
 Both are available on CRAN.

 ## Mini Vignette